 It was around 2006 while I was studying full-time for a Bachelor’s degree.
 I was really busy working 15 hour days most of the week.
 I was working in French fine dining which requires an immense amount of tenacity while also juggling the cross-country track team and building websites freelance.
 It knocked the wind out of me.
 Really.

 One night, I went on Craig’s List and put an ad out for a roommate share.
-I had over 20 applications from people who came to see the apartment.
+I had over 20 applications from people who came to see the apartment in the original ad posting.
 My first “roommate” was a Sicilian guy from Brooklyn that stayed for about three years.
 I continued to put up ads while studying having a total of ten roommates in that flat.
 Honestly, I have to say having an extra $15k a year was a great side hustle.

 I started to become dependant on the income.
 It was great money that funded a lot of my travels around the globe.
 I decided to continue toward an MBA in London.
 I rented out my NY flat and moved to London for a year.
 I rented one flat with a mate only to rent that one out and take a smaller studio for myself in Camden Town.
 At one point, I had three flats: two in London and one in Manhattan.

 After grad school, I decided to return home to NYC, clean out my apartment and move to London permanently.
 This is where things got sticky.
 I had to find a new job and a new flat in the same week.

 First I found a new flat.
 There was a really small bedsit available in Marylebone.
 This is one of the nicest neighbourhoods in London.
 The landlord was an absolute charming old chap who was very easy to negotiate with despite the strict policies of the lettings agents.
 I met the Russian guy next door who was having a lot of trouble with his college homework.
 The first year in London was really stressful as I had to acquire equal rights as a national.
 I worked for less than I was worth.
 The Russian guy next door became my close mate at the time.